SAP-archive/teched2020-IIS360/exercises/ex7/README.md

 ```

 ![](./images/image16.png)

+Note that the mock data that was added in step (11) for entity scp.cloud.Individual properties **businessPartnerID** and **addressID** need to match existing business partner address data keys in your S/4 HANA cloud system when later switching from mock data to real S/4 HANA Cloud connectivity.

 You can test the new associations in the preview browser tab.
 Select entity **Individual** and add the following to the browser Url